-You may find fish as one of the ingredients in commercial dog food.
-It’s there for a good reason, the benefits of eating fish are well documented, (which is the reason why the manufacturers include it!).
+You may find fish as one of the ingredients in commercial dog foods.
+It’s there for a good reason.
+The benefits of eating fish are well documented (which is why the manufacturers include it!).

 So, can dogs eat tuna?

-Yes they can, the fish itself is a tasty treat.
-However, it should only be given in moderation because of the mercury levels.
+Yes, they can.
+Feeding your dog tuna is a tasty treat.
+However, it should only be given in moderation because of its relatively high mercury levels.

 If you want to include fish in your dog’s diet, then experiment with other fish or try one of the tasty recipes below.